magdaad/LissajousCurveGenerator/README.md

-Lissajous Curve Generator.
+<b>Lissajous Curve Generator.</b>
 Just type in your coefficients and the plot will be generated for you!

-Project made using AngularJS and Plot.js library.
+<i>Project made using AngularJS and Plot.js library. </i>

 <b>setting up the environment:</b>